digital-cinema-arts/Muse-Analysis-Tools/README.md

 --------------------------------------------------------------------

 #### Usage:
-1) Change directory to where the Mind Monitor CSV files are located.
+1) Change directory to where the data files are located (option, sometimes makes it easier to locate files).
 2) Startup the application:
 ```$ analyze_muse_data.py```
 3) Select the options and CSV file you want to process.